HariSekhon/DevOps-Perl-tools/README.md

 - ```hadoop_hdfs_time_block_reads.jy``` - Hadoop HDFS per-block read timing debugger with datanode and rack locations for a given file or directory tree.
 Reports the slowest Hadoop datanodes in descending order at the end
 - ```pig-text-to-elasticsearch.pig``` / ```pig-text-to-solr.pig``` - index unstructured files to Elasticsearch or Solr/SolrCloud
 - ```scrub.pl``` - anonymizes your logs / configs for pasting online for debug help.
-Replaces hostnames/domains/FQDNs, IP addresses, Cisco/Juniper passwords, shared keys and SNMP strings, as well as takinga  configuration file of custom phrases such your name, your company's name etc.
+Replaces hostnames/domains/FQDNs, IP + MAC addresses, Cisco/Juniper passwords, shared keys and SNMP strings, as well as taking a  configuration file of custom phrases such your name, your company's name etc. Each replacement is replaced with a placeholder saying what was replaced, and there is even an --ip-prefix switch to leave the last IP octect to aid in cluster debugging so vendors/online helpers can still see differentiated nodes communicating with each other in logs
-- ```watch_url.pl``` - watches a given url, outputting status code and optionally output, useful for debugging web farms behind load balances and seeing the distribution to different servers (trick: use a /hostname type url to see what you're hitting at the front end)
+- ```watch_url.pl``` - watches a given url, outputting status code and optionally output, useful for debugging web farms behind load balancers and seeing the distribution to different servers (trick: use a /hostname type url to see what you're hitting in the --output)
+- ```solr_cli.pl``` - Solr command line tool with shortcuts under solr/ which make it much easier and quicker to use the Solr APIs instead of always using long tedious curl calls.
+Supports a lot of environments variables and tricks to allow for minimal typing when administering a Solr/SolrCloud cluster via the Collections and Cores APIs
-- ```sql_uppercase_keywords.pl``` - cleans up your SQL (Hive/Impala/MySQL/PostgreSQL/MSSQL/Oracle) or Pig or Neo4j keywords with the correct capitalization
+- ```sql_uppercase_keywords.pl``` - cleans up your SQL / Pig / Neo4j keywords with the correct capitalization.
+SQL-like dialects supported include Hive, Impala, Cassandra, MySQL, PostgreSQL, Microsoft SQL Server and Oracle
+- ```watch_nginx_stats.pl``` - watches nginx stats via the HttpStubStatusModule module
+- ```ipython-notebook-pyspark.py``` - per-user authenticated IPython Notebook + PySpark integration to allow each user to auto-create their own password protected IPython Notebook running Spark
+- ```difnet.pl``` - print net line additions/removals from diff / patch files or stdin
+- ```java_show_classpath.pl``` - shows java classpaths of a running program in a sane way
+- ```datameer-config-git.pl``` - revision controls Datameer configurations to Git (think Rancid for Datameer)
+- ```ibm-bigsheets-config-git.pl``` - revision controls IBM BigSheets configurations to Git (think Rancid for BigSheets)
 - ```ambari_freeipa_kerberos_setup.pl``` - Automates Hadoop cluster security Kerberos setup of FreeIPA principals and keytab distribution to the cluster nodes

-##### Contributions #####

-Patches, improvements and even general feedback are welcome in the form of GitHub pull requests and issue tickets.

 ### Setup ###